getsolus/help-center-docs/docs/packaging/testing-a-package.md

 For example, if you were updating a text editor, you would want to make sure you can open, create and save files.
 If you know of issues the package has had in the past, it's a good idea to test that as well to make sure there are no regressions.
 There are plenty of historical pull requests to review if you want more detail.

-## For Updated Packages: Return to the Repository Version
+## For updated packages: Return to the repository version

 It is a good idea to uninstall the package you built, and return to the repository version, once you are done testing.
 To do this, run the following command on the main application.
 For example, if you just built and tested `tree`: